-The somewhat hypnotic, repetitive background drone prevalent throughout the album will put its icy hooks into you first.
+The somewhat hypnotic and repetitive background drone – prevalent throughout the album – will put its icy hooks into you first.
 And this is seemingly one of the hallmarks of this delivery.
-Then follows the relentless and pounding overuse of the bass (more to that later), the eerily disjointed chanting and the scratchy dissonant quality of the rest.
+Then follows the relentless overuse of the bass (more to that later).
+The eerily disjointed chanting and the scratchy dissonant quality of the tracks will take care of the rest.

 All of that really sets the scene for the upcoming ritual that you are about to witness.
-And all that soundscape strangely envelopes the listener, making him or her for sure feel part of the ritual the band is currently performing.
-But this also conveys that sense of a disconnected reality throughout the record.
-Moving fast down the muddy waters of the dark river towards insanity.
-In other words, the record is messing with your brain after a while.
-Well done, Riti Occulti.
+And all that soundscape on Tetragrammaton strangely envelopes the listener, making him or her for sure feel part of the ritual the band is currently performing.

 And did I say Doom Metal?

 Yep.
 Doom is indeed the underlying genre.
-But it is also mixed into a blurry concoction of Pink Floyd-esque psychedelic elements, industrial and ambient #metal bits and some stoner keyboard sets weirdly commingling into the fray.
-All this ends up in a hypnotic, diabolical potion that – once you are committed – risks to rake your brain senseless.
+But it is also mixed into a blurry concoction of Pink Floyd-esque psychedelic elements.
+Industrial and ambient metal bits and some stoner keyboard sets weirdly commingle into the fray.
+All this ends up in a hypnotic, diabolical potion that – once you are committed – risks raking your brain senseless.

-In other words and as suggested before: Dissonance is rife in the bands third full length album Tetragrammaton.
+In other words and as suggested before, dissonance is rife in the band’s third full-length album Tetragrammaton.
 You will find no nice, whitewashed atmospheric melodies in there.
-All of that sound is brutally strung together, glued kind of helter-skelter, caulked and kept afloat by the double female front.
+All of that sound is brutally strings together, glued kind of helter-skelter, caulked and kept afloat by the double female front.

 The band does not feature a lead guitarist.

-Riti Occulti have created a powerful, dissonant and strangely disturbing piece of work.
-Featuring a doomish brand of Ritual Metal that will somehow get into your bloodstream.
+Riti Occulti created a powerful, dissonant, and strangely disturbing piece of work.
+Featuring a doomy brand of Ritual Metal that will somehow get into your bloodstream.
 Their style does not appear to be based on sadness and lament as proper Doom Metal usually demands.
 But on occult anger and desolation that is prevalent around every bend on this road down into their very special idea of hell.